cvra/can-bootloader/README.markdown

 1. Jump to application (0x01).
 No parameters.
 Simply starts the application code.
 2. CRC flash region (0x02).
 2 parameters : start adress and length of the region we want to check.
 Returns the CRC32 of this region.
-3. Write flash (0x03).
+3. Erase flash page (0x03).
+Parameters : Page address, device class (string).
+Returns nothing.
+4. Write flash (0x04).
 Parameters : Start adress, device class (string) and sequence of bytes to write.
 Returns nothing.
-4. Read flash (0x04).
+5. Read flash (0x05).
 Parameters : Start adress and length.
 Returns sequence of read bytes
-5. Check write status (0x05).
+6. Check write status (0x06).
 Parameters: None.
 Returns: True if a write is currently in progress, False otherwise.
-6. Update config (0x06).
+7. Update config (0x07).
 The only parameters is a MessagePack map containing the configuration values to update.
 If a config value is not in its parameters, it will not be changed.
-7. Save config to flash.
+8. Save config to flash.

 *Note:* Adresses (pointers) in the arguments are represented as 64 bits integers.
 64 bits was chosen to allow tests to run on 64 bits platforms too.